Dating Advice

 Just facts.

-She did this, we broke up, I moved on.
+She did this, we broke up, and I moved on.

 Clean.
 Flat.
 No residue.